AliByte01/TermuxTheme/README.md

 ```

 ## Peoples who donated
-* 1. Thanks to Mr Bilal
+*  Thanks to Mr Bilal
-* 2. Thanks to Mr Rabi
+*  Thanks to Mr Rabi
-* 3. Thanks to Mrs Ushiya
+*  Thanks to Mrs Ushiya

-## These Peoples are the one who help to update the script and donate more to improve the projects.
+## These People are the one who helps to update the script and you can also donate to improve the projects and push it to the highest level.